juergenweb/FrontendLoginRegister/README.md

 ### Creation of 10 new templates

 In addition 10 new templates will be created.
-These templates are needed for the pages, that will be created by this module.
+These templates are needed for the pages, that will be created later on by this module.
+Creation of 10 templates (one for each page) seems to be a little bit of overload at the first sight.
+But this makes it all very flexible and customizable.

 - fl_activationpage: Template which checks the activation code sent by the user to activate the account
 - fl_deleteaccountpage: Template, which contains a form to enter the password to delete the account